JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 Fog now supports temporal reprojection as of Weather Maker 5.0.0.
 Please watch the temporal reprojection tutorial video.

-External/3rd Party Fog Use:
-You can use Weather Maker fog in your own transparent materials, see WeatherMakerFogExternalShaderInclude.cginc, ComputeFogLightingExternal function.
-You can also #define ENABLE_EXTERNAL_FOG_FUNCTION_WITH_WEATHER_MAKER_FOG_PARAMS before including the external shader and simply call ComputeFogLightingExternalWithWeatherMakerFogParams(fixed4 pixelColor, float3 worldPos).

 Water
 --------------------------------------------------
 A water prefab is included.
 Water now uses water profiles (see water profile property of WeatherMakerWaterScript).